rizafahmi/elixirdose-cli/README.md

 for parsing CLI argument(s).
 We will use this module to create an awesome command line tools that will get an argument or two from user.

+First thing first, we will create command line tools that will say hello to name we given.

+Open up `lib/awesome_cli.ex` and add code below:

+    def main(args) do
+      args |> parse_args
+    end

+    def parse_args(args) do
+      {_, [ name ], _} = OptionParser.parse(args)

+      IO.puts "Hello, #{name}!
+You're awesome!!"
+    end

+We used `|>` operator to passing an argument to `parse_args` function.
+Then we used `OptionParser.parse` to parse the argument, take exactly one argument then print it out.
+Whe we run `mix escriptize` again then execute the app, we got something like this.

+    $> mix escriptize
+    $> ./awesome_cli ElixirLover
+    Hello, ElixirLover!
+You're awesome!!

+Awesome, right?!
+Ok, now to make our cli more awesome, let's implement help message to guide user how to use this tools.